Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 A spotlight on some Max concepts that are specific to Max for Live.
 It is good to be aware of these concepts when intending to share or distribute a device.

-### Freezing
+### Freezing and dependencies

 Once you have finished patching your Max for Live device and are ready to distribute it, remember to **freeze** it.

 Freezing a Max device is similar to Live’s **Collect All and Save** function.
-It prepares the device for distribution, by making sure that it contains all the files it needs to operate.
+It prepares the device for distribution, by making sure that it contains all the files it needs to operate, its **dependencies**.

 Max analyzes your device to find any files it uses, and consolidates these files within your device.
 When a frozen device is then opened on another user’s computer, the files used by the device are referenced correctly.
-These files, referred to as **dependencies**, are most commonly abstractions, audio files, and image files, but can also include Javascript code or third-party Max externals.
+These files are most commonly abstractions, audio files, and image files, but can also include Javascript code or third-party Max externals.

+To get a list if all dependencies of a device, the File menu in Max has an option called List Externals and Subpatcher Files.

 Failing to freeze a device before sharing or distributing it can often result in a device malfunctioning due to broken file references.